AlexanderLindholt/PacketPlus/README.md

 <br>

-When using the library, most things are identical to the original, but there is a key difference in packet definitions:
+The API is mostly identical to the original library, but there is a key difference, seen below:
-Packets don't have names, and shall be defined in a shared module.

 ## ❌ Packet:
 Use a shared module: